• Skip to primary navigation

 Instructions

-• Bake for 40-45 minutes until mixture is bubbly and topping is slightly brown.
-Allow mixture to cool for at least 10 minutes before serving.
+• Bake the crisp for 40-45 minutes.
+The blueberries will be bubbly.
+Allow the mixture to cool and set for at least 15 minutes before serving.

 Notes